shubhamkmaurya03/Car-Rental-System/README.md

 The employee has an autonomy to perform 5 functions:

 1)  displayAvailableCarsForEmployees(const Employee employee):
-This function enables the employee to view at the possible cars tat can be reted , by taking an input of the employee Class Datatype .
-The main logic behind this function is whenver any car present in the "car_database.csv"file is available to rent i.e if the column 4 of the corresponding car is "false", it is displayed.
-If no cars are available to be rented , it displays no cars can be rented as of now.
+This function enables the employee to view at the possible cars that can be reted, by taking an input of the employee Class Datatype.
+The main logic behind this function is whenver any car present in the "car_database.csv" file is available to rent i.e if the column 4 of the corresponding car is "false", it is displayed.
+If no cars are available to be rented, it displays no cars can be rented as of now.

 2) rentCarForEmployee(const string& carModel, const string& inputDate):
-   This function enables the employee to rent a car after cross checking if the name the employee has input is correct or not and if it is available to rent(true/false) or not .
-The date is taken as input because when the employee rents a car he/she is expected it to return at a certain duedate , the 6th column of the car_database.
-In my rental system that date is 10 days ahead of the inpuDate, or the date of renting the car.
-If the input name i.e model of car input is wrong or does not exist in the database , it displays no such car exists pr input car cannot be rented.
+   This function enables the employee to rent a car after cross checking if the name the employee has input is correct or not and if it is available to rent(true/false) or not.
+The date is taken as input because when the employee rents a car he/she is expected it to return at a certain duedate, the 6th column of the car_database.
+In my rental system that date is 10 days ahead of the inputDate, or the date of renting the car.
+If the input name i.e model of car input is wrong or does not exist in the database , it displays no such car exists or input car cannot be rented.

 3)seeRentedCarsForEmployees(const Employee& employee):
 Enables the employee to see which all cars has he rented , checks for the ID of the corresponding employee for every 6th column of every car,checks if it is rented(true,4th column) and if the ID coincides ,the corresponding cars with some other details is then displayed on the screen.
 If he doesnt have any rented car , the function outputs that he hasnt rented any cars as of now .